GitClear offers AI usage metrics for four of the largest AI coding providers:

 Note that there is no guarantee that the developer will go on to commit the lines that they accepted from an AI.
 In fact, as often as not, developers will accept a block of code in order to get it into a state where they can start picking it apart -- by deleting large swaths that are non-applicable, or by making large modifications to the initially inserted lines.

-How many developers on the team are regularly using AI vs not?
+How many AI providers are being used by developers on the team?
 These metrics help understand the adoption trend for AI across the team.
 The Reports API segments for these are ai_engaged_committer_count and ai_inactive_committer_count

 The derivation of "Engaged AI Developers" for Cursor is more simple, as they report all stats on a per-developer basis, so we can simply evaluate over the history of AI usage how many developers were active Cursor users per-day or per-week.